 Map No. 3 shows the areas that may be subject to Debris Floods.
 This area includes North Pacifica, South Pacifica, Bear, Twin and branches of Ouillet Creek west of the Port Mellon Highway.
 A debris flood is a very rapid surging flow of water heavily charged with debris, in a steep channel.
-Unlike debris flows, objects impacted by debris flows, objects impacted by debris floods are buried or surrounded by debris but may be undamaged.
+Unlike debris flows, objects impacted by debris flows, objects impacted by debris flows, objects may be undamaged.